samyakjain16/Journalist-Leaderboard/README.md

 An automated real-time system for tracking and ranking journalists based on their published articles.

+##Task summary:

+Create a journalist leaderboard table that automatically refreshes every day.
+The table will show the top 5 journalists based on a 30-day moving average of points.
+The leaderboard will assign points based on journalists' number of front page splashes, number of exclusives, and the number of articles (in print).
+Initially, the scope is The Australian Financial Review and The Australian.
+Currently: You could track this manually by looking at the print editions of both publications every day and assigning points based on # of front page splashes and # of articles, and recording points in Excel.
+Tech stack: The sources would be the 'Today's Edition' PDF of the AFR and The Australian.
+Acceptance: - The ideal output is a table that refreshes every morning at 9am based on an updated 30 day moving average - The table should be able to be hosted on a webpage.
+There should be an ability to edit how the leaderboard assigns points, and to have legibility into how points have been assigned (in the backend)

 ## 📋 Overview

 The Journalist Leaderboard System automatically tracks and ranks journalists based on their publications in The Australian Financial Review and The Australian.
 The system updates daily, providing a real-time leaderboard of the top 5 journalists based on a 30-day moving average of points.